anim007sharma/URLShortner/README.md

 # URLShortner
-This is an API for URL shortener service developed as part of the assignment from Cybrilla.com.
+This is an API for URL shortener service developed for shortening long urls using Apache Commons Library.

 A URL shrotner service is used to convert long url's to shorter ones to save space and easier to share.